yowainwright/developer-ci-benefits/docs/11-dependency-updates.md

 ## Breaking down dependencies

-Packages have a corresponding semver number that is genearally defined by 3 numbers and dots.
+Packages have a corresponding semver number that is generally defined by 3 numbers and dots.
 Here's an example for reading clarity, `1.2.3`.
 These numbers can be followed by a `-` with other information.
 For the purposes of this talk, only the first 3 numbers will be discussed.

 Here's the number references again so that it can be reviewed in greater detail: